nappo/nappo/docs/source/usage/getting_started.rst

 New components can be created and combined with already existing ones.
 For more information about how to do it, see :ref:`Create a custom core component`.

 For our example, we can create an On-Policy Agent, using the Proximal Policy Optimization (PPO) algorithm, a Storage with Generalized Advantage Estimation (GAE) and an Actor Critic using MLP networks as feature extractors.
+To see the list of available feature extractors check the :ref:`Feature Extractors` section.

 .. code-block:: python